Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 There are two important factors that contribute to basement leaking -- the clay bowl effect and hydrostatic pressure.

-The certified professional contractors at our company offer free waterproofing quotes on affordable foundation waterproofing services in Rochester, Bangor, Portland, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Gorham, Windham and many areas nearby.
+The certified professional contractors at our company offer free waterproofing quotes on affordable foundation waterproofing services in Rochester, Bangor, Portland, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Yarmouth, Windham and many areas nearby.
 Call or e-mail us today to schedule an appointment!

 Imagine your home as it was being built.
 The contractors begin by digging a hole in the ground to make room for your basement and foundation.
 To do so, the contractor must dig a hole that is a little larger than the space your home will need.
 The foundation will be built inside this space, and the concrete floor will be poured.